47degrees/sbt-microsites/docs/docs/docs/settings.md

 2. Jekyll `layout` property.
 3. Other custom Jekyll properties that you might want to include in your document.
 A good point to highlight here is that through the `permalink` property you can control the place where `Jekyll` is going to move your extra file.
 The value of this property prevails over the folder where the file is copied.

-- `micrositeExtraMdFilesOutput` this is an optional parameter and refers to the microsite output location for extra-md files.
+- `micrositeExtraMdFilesOutput` this is an optional parameter when you are using `mdoc`, and refers to the microsite output location for extra-md files.
 Default is resourceManaged + `/jekyll/extra_md` although you can modify it.

 - `micrositePluginsDirectory`: You can also introduce custom [Jekyll plugins](https://jekyllrb.com/docs/plugins/) in the generated microsite through the `micrositePluginsDirectory` setting.
 The plugin files in that folder will be automatically copied and imported by the plugin in your microsite.
 The default value is `(resourceDirectory in Compile).value / "microsite" / "plugins"`, but you can override it like this: